CTE Handbook 2023-2024

 Close cooperation between parents/guardians and our school staff is important to us.
 Parents may make appointments for conferences with teachers, school social workers, school administrators or the school counselors by calling the school (refer to back cover for phone numbers).
-Parents are always welcome to call or visit.
-In addition, there will be scheduled parent-teacher conferences during the fall and spring semesters.
+Parents are always welcome to call or schedule a visit.
+In addition, there will be scheduled parent/teacher conferences during a week in the fall.

 To be out of your class or shop/lab at anytime, you must always have a signed pass from your teacher with the time and destination written on the pass.
 This includes use of the bathroom.
 A pass indicates that your teacher approves your leaving class and acknowledges that she/he is aware of your destination.

 Public Display of Affection